Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Continuum Equations and Closure Models

 We pursue only Approaches A and B here.
 These have more limited potential than Approach C, being constrained by the algebraic models for $\sigma$ and $\bq$, but are more straightforward to implement and analyze.
 Rather than directly model the transport terms, our goal is to select $\theta$ such that the new models account only for \emph{deviations} of the classical relations from kinetic theory.
 The neural network $f(\textbf{U}_x;\theta)$ structure and optimization are discussed further in Section~\ref{sec:ML}.

-An important uncertainty in the physical modeling of the shock structure, especially at high Mach numbers, is the temperature dependence of the transport coefficients $\mu$ and $k$.
-In this work, for the Navier--Stokes predictions, we use a power-law dependence of the transport coefficients on temperature,
+An important uncertainty in the physical modeling of the shock structure, especially at high Mach numbers, is the temperature dependence of the transport coefficients $\mu$ and $\lambda$.
+We use a power-law dependence of the baseline continuum transport coefficients on temperature,